Frequently Asked Questions

 - Combine the data with other data for your own analysis

 360Giving can also produce bespoke reports and research based on this data for funders or collaborations.
+Find out more here.

 Who can help me understand or use the data?

-How did we categorise grantmakers into segments?
+How were grantmakers categorised into segments?

-Organisations were allocated to a single segment based on segmentation from existing research and reports, including previous Foundation Giving Trends reports and the use of 360Giving partners’ membership lists.
+Organisations were allocated to a single segment based on segmentation from existing research and reports, including previous Foundation Giving Trends reports, the use of UKGrantmaking partners’ membership lists, and based on feedback and change requests received following the last edition.

 There are a number of grey areas where segments might overlap or where there wasn’t enough information available, so assumptions needed to be made about the segmentation.
 This means that the segments are indicative only to help understand the picture.
 If you believe there is an error in the data or allocation of grantmaker to a segment, please let us know by completing this short amendment request form so that we can update in the next edition of UKGrantmaking.